 - any of a class of volatile oils obtained from plants, possessing the odor and other characteristic properties of the plant, used chiefly in the manufacture of perfumes, flavors, and pharmaceuticals.

-essential oil n.
+Origin of essential oil

 - A volatile oil, usually having the characteristic odor or flavor of the plant from which it is obtained, used to make perfumes and flavorings.

-Any of various volatile liquids, such as rose oil or lavender oil, that have a characteristic odor and are produced by plants.
+- Any of various volatile liquids, such as rose oil or lavender oil, that have a characteristic odor and are produced by plants.
 Essential oils are composed primarily of terpenes and of lesser quantities of alcohols, aldehydes, esters, phenols, and other compounds that impart particular odors or flavors.
 They are used to make perfumes, soaps, flavorings, and other products.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.